citlyze docs

 Use evidence-backed recommendations to prioritize visibility work.

-Recommendations are generated from observed gaps where competitors appear or are cited and the target brand does not win the answer.
+Recommendations are generated from observed gaps where competitors appear or are cited and your brand is not.

 What a recommendation contains